MicrosoftDocs/power-platform/power-platform/admin/OrgDbOrgSettings.md

 ---
 # D365 Org DB Settings

-This topic covers the default value of OrgDBOrgSettings.
+This topic covers the default values of OrgDBOrgSettings.
 For information on how to edit these settings, see [Environment database settings](environment-database-settings.md).

 | Name | Default value | Description |
 |-------------------------|-------------------------|-------------------------|